rumblefishdev/restrict-ips-lambda/README.md

 function converts the IP address of the client to 32-bit integer and looks up the DynamoDB table.

-If entry is found it calls to `checkRestrictFlag` that looks as follows:
+If entry is found, it calls to `checkRestrictFlag` that looks as follows:

     async function checkRestrictFlag(request, callback) {